SampsonM/Sweepsteaks/README.md

 # **SWEEP-STEAKS**

-The app to help you and your friends play sweepstakes long distance, no longer will you be stuck playing with just your co-workers!
+The app to help you and your friends play sweepstakes long distance, no longer will you be stuck playing with your co-workers!

 #
 ## Getting started